izzumani/Blockchain_Project/readme.md

 Using the previousHashcode, index and the transaction received, Proof of work will begin immediately for all the terminodes  of miners using crypto-js\sha256 to generate nonce.
 The hash algorithm as expected result is format "0000"+anycharacter.

-The one that will be successful, will notify the rest on the network of the successful transaction.
-Others miners will halt the processing.
+The one that will get the correct hashcode, will notify the blockchain network and Others miners will halt the mining process.

 The successful Miner  use nonce and generate the newhashcode.